Palacio Arzobispal

-The Palacio Arzobispal is the residence of the Archbishop of Manila located in Intramuros, Manila.
+The Palacio Arzobispal (Archbishop's Palace) is the official residence of the Archbishop of Manila, located in Intramuros, Manila.
 The Archiepiscopal Palace of Manila was established as one of the five episcopal palaces in the Philippines.

 The Arzobispado

 The Arzobispado was the residence and office of the Archbishop of Manila, located along Calle Arzobispo.
 The site was purchased during the episcopacy of Archbishop Millan de Poblete (1653–1667).
 It had a drapery-decked throne room, wherein formal receptions were held.
 The building was destroyed in 1944 during the bombing of Manila in the Second World War.
 Since then, no attempts were made to rebuild the palace.
 The site is presently occupied by a guesthouse, the archdiocesan chancery, and archives.

 At present, there are nine offices under the Arzobispado managed by Moderator Curiae Rev. Msgr.
 Rolando R. dela Cruz.
 These are the Archdiocesan Archives of Manila, Archdiocesan Museum of Manila, Auditing Department, Chancery, Human Resource Development Department, Legal Office, Metropolitan Tribunal of Manila, Properties Administration Department and Treasury and Accounting Department.